DSchau/blog/src/pages/2017-10-27-css-in-js-benefits-drawbacks-and-tooling/index.md

 It lessens the bad parts of CSS (globals!) by scoping to a class name

 If you already know CSS, great!
-CSS in JS presumes that you do; use the properties, rules, etc. of CSS that you already know and love continue to function just as they do in vanilla CSS.
+CSS in JS presumes that you do; the properties, rules, etc. of CSS that you already know and love continue to function just as they do in vanilla CSS.

 ![real styles](./images/screenshots/39-real-styles.png)